*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 Can you fast-forward iFit workouts?

 At this time, you can’t fast forward through iFit workouts.
 You can skip through the warm-up and cool-down sections before and after class, however.
-You can also pause all of iFit’s classes, even live classes.
+You can also pause all of iFit’s classes at any time.